 Should you consider joining a clinical trial?

-In the wake of COVID, many of us have learned a great deal about the importance of clinical research.
+Since COVID, many of us have learned a great deal about the importance of clinical research.
 But chances are you’ve never considered joining a clinical trial.

 These human research studies are designed to evaluate a medical, surgical or behavioral intervention.
 Some trials test whether a new drug or device is safe and effective.
 Others study whether a new treatment is better than the existing standard of care, whether a new diagnostic technique can detect disease earlier or whether a preventive measure can stop a health problem from developing.

 Given this breadth, broad participation is also important.
 Clinical trials aren’t just for people who are sick — and they’re most successful when individuals with varying backgrounds take part.

 “Involving clinical trial participants who represent diversity in race, ethnicity, gender, age and other backgrounds is paramount to advancing health equity,” says Amit Acharya, the president of Advocate Aurora Research Institute and chief research officer and system vice president for Advocate Aurora Health.
 “Anyone – healthy or sick, young or old – may have a role to play in advancing scientific knowledge and helping researchers find better treatments for others in the future.”